chadyu9/Santalo-Regions-Computations/README.md

 # chad-santalo-regions
- A folder for the Java programs that display the Santalo Regions
+This repository contains the Java program that can display the Santalo Region of an inputted 2-dimensional convex body, created by Chad Yu of Montgomery Blair High School.